Whatapalaver/100_Days_of_Code/r2-log.md

 ## Log

+### R2D20
+Started the morning recapping hashes and discovered why some of my attempts weren't working yesterday.
+In some cases I had the syntax setup correctly but I was having a problem with the return - sometime you have to specificy it directly.
+Its a good lesson to make sure you understand why something fails rather than just rejecting it and randomly testing out other random shit.

+In the morning I started the airport challenge on my own and started to panic as there were no step by step instructions and it felt like my stabelisers had been whipped off my bike.

+The afternoon was back to pair programming and the Boris Bike challenge.
+This involved much more hand holding which will help when I go back to the airport.
+We worked through feature testing in irb and rspec set-up.
+In rspec I learned the new test:
+ `it { is_expected.to respond_to :working?}`

 ### R2D19
 First day onsite with Makers today.
 Loads of set up and introductions but in the afternoon we started on the pairing process.
 Each day we will shift to a new colleague to pair with.
 Today it went well.
 We attempted the driver navigator technique as we puzzled through hash transformations.
 I realised I need to get a grip with enumerable so that I can explain exactly what .inject does rather than just copying it verbatim.
 Learnings today were setting up our first github repo with collaboration.
 Initially we went for the approached of each using the same remote.
 I'm sure we will move to forked repos, branches and ultimate merging, but slowly, slowly.
 If I don't drink too much wine this evening I will also suss out enumerable.....